-- Step 1: Plan the benchmarking project.
-Identify the metric you wish to benchmark and note your organization’s current standing in regards to that metric.
+- Step 1: Plan the project.
+Identify the metric you wish to benchmark and note your organization’s current standing in regard to that metric.
 Define the processes your organization uses to achieve the current level of performance, and identify competitors that are performing better than your organization.

 - Step 2: Research your competitor’s processes.
 Find out what processes your competitors are using that allow them to perform better than your organization.
 You might search for information online, interview the competitors’ workers, or interview competitors’ clients.

 - Step 3: Compare your processes to your competitors’.
 Look for gaps between your organization’s performance and your competitors’ performances, and identify differences in processes that could cause those gaps.

 - Step 4: Revise your processes.
 Implement the best practices of your competitors that are most likely to close the performance gap.

 - Step 5: Measure the results and adjust as needed.
 Track your organization’s progress over time and adjust processes until you’re able to match or exceed the best practice benchmarks.

 Benchmarking can be categorized in any number of ways, but you’ll generally benchmark internally or externally.

 Internal benchmarking measures current performance between different groups (or individuals) within your organization.
 External benchmarking measures your organization’s performance against the performance of your industry’s top competitors.

 - Grow your online presence by comparing social media marketing tactics against your top competitors.

 - Increase new business by comparing your marketing strategies against your competitors.